ApocalypseCodingGroup/ApocalypticCards/README.md

 ### Use the module across all virtual sites

 **NOTE**

-> I'm assuming this works without any issue.
->
-> I've only tested the Virtual Site option.
+> This has so far only been tested using the Virtual Site option.

 If you have no other virtual site setup on your local Apache server and don't mind the module running on what ever is the first site Apache serves then let's start by creating a `cardgame.conf` under `/etc/apache2/conf-available`: